Set up AI Governance

 For a list of global permissions and resource permissions that are relevant for AI Governance, go to AI Governance-related permissions.

-- The latest Collibra user interface is enabled for your Collibra environment.
+- The latest Collibra user interface must be enabled for your Collibra environment.
 AI Governance only works in conjunction with the latest Collibra user interface.

 - The Assessments Approval workflow must be enabled.
 This workflow is enabled by default; however, it is not new with AI Governance, nor is it specific to AI Governance, so we recommend that you check to see that it is still enabled.